AgustinSRG/PersonalMediaVault/launcher/README.md

 go build -o pmv
 ```

-The build command will create a binary in the currenct directory, called `pmv`, or `pmv.exe` if you are using Windows.
+The build command will create a binary in the current directory, called `pmv`, or `pmv.exe` if you are using Windows.

 ## Usage